Multi-Step Inference for Reasoning Over Paragraphs: Experiments

 \paragraph{Candidate Sampling} In order to train the reranker, we need training data with high-diversity candidates.
-However, the well-trained model hardly generates the similar candidates to the dev and test set, due to the overfitting to the training set.
-We investigate the various sampling strategies to get candidate answers which have the similar error distribution among train/dev and test set.
-We adopt four self-sampling methods, i.e. 10-fold, 5-fold, 2-fold and 3-turn. $k$-fold method means that the training data is partitioned into $k$ parts, and $(k-1)$ parts are used to train a model which generates candidates answers for the other parts. $k$-turn method means that the training data is partitioned into $k$ parts, and $i$th part is used to train a model which generates candidate answers for $(i+1)$th part.
+However, a well-trained model does not generate similar candidates for the training set to what it generates for the dev and test sets, due to overfitting to the training set.
+In order to get useful candidates for the training set, we need a model that was not trained on the data that it generates candidates for.
+We investigate four strategies based on cross-validation to generate training data candidates: 10-fold, 5-fold, 2-fold and 3-turn.
+With the $k$-fold method, the training data is partitioned into $k$ parts, and $(k-1)$ parts are used to train a model that generates candidates answers for the remaining part.
+With the $k$-turn method, the training data is partitioned into $k$ parts, and the $i$th part is used to train a model that generates candidate answers for $(i+1)$th part.

 Table~\ref{strategy} shows the average accuracy on training data.
-The accuracy on training data generate by $k$-fold self sampling method is very high, and they are not consistent with the dev and test set.
-The accuracy on training data generated by the 3-turn self sampling method is most similar to the accuracy on dev set (59.7\% EM) and test set (55.4\% EM) by the baseline system.
+The accuracy on training data generated by $k$-fold self-sampling method is very high, and they are not consistent with the dev and test set.
+The accuracy on training data generated by the 3-turn self-sampling method is most similar to the accuracy on dev set (59.7\% EM) and test set (55.4\% EM) by the baseline system.
+We adopt the 3-turn self-sampling method for our experiments.

 Table~\ref{topk} shows the oracle of top $k$ candidates on train, development and test set.
 Because oracle scores are the upper bound of the reranker, there is a trade-off that the upper bound is lower as fewer candidates are sampled, while the noise increases as more incorrect candidates are sampled.
-We found that top 3 provides a good trade-off for the reranker, where the oracle scores are 92.0\% , 97.4\% and 80.2\% for train, development and test, respectively.
+We found that top 3 provides a good trade-off for the reranker on the development set, giving a large jump over just two candidates, and this is what we used during our main experiments.